 Getting Help: There are over 100 volunteers (including myself!) available to help you if you have questions during the conference.
 If you are unsure of anything, please ask!
 Ways you can identify people that can help:

 - People carrying around “Ask Me” signs

-- People wearing shirts that have the MACUL logo on them - on Thursday most of the MACUL leadership team will even be wearing blue MACUL pullovers
+- People wearing shirts that have the MACUL logo on them - on Thursday most of the MACUL leadership team will even be wearing blue MACUL shirts

 - People with lots of ribbons attached to their name badges (not all of these people are official volunteers - but they probably have the experience to direct you to the right place!)

-To Stay or Not To Stay?: You may get into a sessions and 5 minutes in know that it really wasn’t what you thought it was about.
+To Stay or Not To Stay?: You may get into a sessions and 5 minutes in know that it really isn't for you.
 At this conference we ENCOURAGE you to quietly get up, exit and make your way to another session you had targeted.
 This conference is about your learning - do not be held hostage by politeness into losing 60 minutes of your precious time!

 Network, Network, Network: Take time to connect with others!
 It may be hard for you, but it is so worth getting to know many of the great educators there are in our the state.
 When to network?: